sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

-Quality Control is the essential first step to perform once you have your data as `.fastq` or `.fastq.gz` form.
+Quality Control is the essential first step to perform once you receive your data from your sequencing facility, typically as `.fastq` or `.fastq.gz` files.

-During this block, you will learn to :
+**During this session, you will learn to :**

  * create QC report for a single file with fastqc
  * aggregate multiple QC reports using multiqc
- * interpret the QC reports for RNAseq experiement
+ * interpret the QC reports for an entire RNA-seq experiment

 !!! note
 	Although we aim to present tools as stable as possible, software evolve and their precise interface can change with time.
-	We strongly recommend you to have a look at each command help page or manual before launching any command.
+	We strongly recommend you consult each command's help page or manual before launching them.
-	To this end we provide links to each tool website.
+	To this end, we provide links to each tool's website.

 	This can also be useful to you if you are following this course without access to a compute cluster and have to install these tools on your machine.